micklarsen/4sem_fullstack_js_ts/Period 1/README.md

+# Exercises:

+For exercises, please check the folders for each week, above.

-# Learning goals: Period 1
+# Learning goals: Period 1 (To be updated continuously)

 ## Explain and reflect